VitalyAstro/ir_reduce/ir_reduce/README.md

 pytest, tox, sphinx, coverage

 ## Installation
-As this tool is still likely, buggy installation is recommended with
+As this tool is still likely buggy, installation is recommended with

 `pip install -e /path/to/ir_reduce` or